WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 The team at WealthRocket only recommends products and services that we would use ourselves and that we believe will provide value to our readers.
 However, we advocate for you to continue to do your own research and make educated decisions.

-Anyone who has carried credit card debt knows that it can weigh heavily on your mind.
-Although it would be ideal if we could all avoid going into credit card debt at all times, the reality is sometimes we have no other choice before we’re in too deep and frantically wondering how to pay off our credit card or cards.
+Anyone who’s carried credit card debt knows that it can weigh heavily on your mind.
+Although it would be ideal if we could all avoid it, the reality is sometimes we have no other choice.
+Before we know it, we’re in too deep and frantically wondering how to pay off our credit card balances.

 In this article, we will go over the top five best opportunities out there for the anxiously indebted.

-5 popular ways to pay off your card balances
+5 strategies to pay off your credit card debt

 No matter where you fall on the spectrum, there is a solution that will work for you.
-Here are a few debt-relief solutions that may work for you.
+Here are a few solutions that can help you get rid of your credit card debt.

 Our Review